Flamstead Village School

 Intent

-At Flamstead Village School, we intend to spark an interest and curiosity in children and lead them to enquire more about the past.
-Our high-quality history lessons lead children to build upon knowledge and previous skills, beginning to think and act as historians.
+At Flamstead Village School, we intend to spark an interest and curiosity in pupils and lead them to enquire more about the past.
+Our high-quality history lessons lead pupils to build upon knowledge and previous skills, beginning to think and act as historians.
 Pupils’ knowledge and skills are developed as they progress through the school.
-Learning about History through discreet teaching and in a cross-curricular way, the children begin to understand the chronological links between different topics.
-We motivate our children to be active learners by engaging them with a range of learning opportunities, enrichment activities and trips that give each individual an opportunity to question and embrace the past in both their inside and outside learning environments.
-The curriculum we are designing aims to embrace the use of Historical evidence within lessons to support children in their enquiry and understanding of each topic.
-We aim to provide children with opportunities to support, evaluate and challenge themselves as learners, developing their critical and analytical approach to thinking and learning.
+Learning about History through discreet teaching and in a cross-curricular way, the pupils begin to understand the chronological links between different topics.
+We motivate our pupils to be active learners by engaging them with a range of learning opportunities, enrichment activities and trips that give each individual an opportunity to question and embrace the past in both their inside and outside learning environments.
+The curriculum we are designing aims to embrace the use of historical evidence within lessons to support pupils in their enquiry and understanding of each topic.
+We aim to provide pupils with opportunities to support, evaluate and challenge themselves as learners, developing their critical and analytical approach to thinking and learning.

 Implementation

 Pupils’ knowledge and skills are built up and developed as they progress through the school.
 Their growing knowledge and skills about the past should help them to deepen their understanding of World History, the relationship between significant past events and the links to their lives today.
-History is taught in blocks throughout the year to enable children to achieve depth in their learning.
-By the end of Year 6 the school hopes to produce children who have a chronological understanding of British History.
-Children are able to make comparisons and connections between different time periods and their own lives.
+History is taught in blocks throughout the year to enable pupils to achieve depth in their learning.
+By the end of Year 6, the school hopes to produce pupils who have a chronological understanding of British History.
+Pupils are able to make comparisons and connections between different time periods and their own lives.
 This is interlinked with studies of World History.
 Planning is informed by and aligned with the National Curriculum.
-Consideration is also given to how we are enabling all children to make progress from their starting points.
-The Early Years Foundation Stage (EYFS) follows their own curriculum, which aims for children to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.
+Consideration is also given to how we are enabling all pupils to make progress from their starting points.
+The Early Years Foundation Stage (EYFS) follows their own curriculum, which aims for pupils to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.
 We try to organise visitors and trips to enhance the learning experience for all.

 Impact

-• Tracking children’s progress through summative assessment for each topic.
+- Tracking pupils' progress through summative assessment for each topic.